-- (b) oversee and ensure the effective and efficient use of the Regulator's resources; - (c) ensure that the Regulator is in compliance with all its legal requirements and its reporting and financial accountability obligations; - (d) approve and monitor compliance with the procedures for the consideration of regulatory matters by the Executive Regulatory Panel; - (e) appoint and oversee the performance in office of the Chief Executive Officer and each Executive Officer; - (f) provide advice to the Chief Executive Officer, upon request in terms of Section 33(1)(c) or (d), on any matter concerning the functioning of the Regulator.

-(10) The Board-

-- (a) must not interfere in the decisions of the Executive Regulatory Panel in the performance of its regulatory functions; - (b) may refer to the Minister any matter concerning the functioning of the Regulator; and - (c) is the Accounting Authority of the Regulator, in terms of the Public Finance Management Act (Act No. 1 of 1999). - (11) The Chief Executive Officer is an ex officio member of the Board, who- - (a) has a vote in any decision by the Board or a Board committee relating to the appointment, performance evaluation, and dismissal of Executive Officers; but - (b) may not otherwise vote in Board or Board committee meetings. - (12) The Board must meet at least once every three months, at a place and time determined by the Chairperson.

-- (13) The quorum for any meeting of the Board is a majority of non-executive members of the Board. - (14) Proceedings of the Board, and any decisions taken by a majority of the members present and entitled to participate in those decisions, are valid despite the fact that- - (a) there may have been a vacancy in the Board at the time; - (b) a member of the Board failed to disclose an interest as required by Section 30(3); or - (c) a member of the Board, who had an interest contemplated in Section 30(3), attended those proceedings, participated in them in any way, or directly or indirectly influenced those proceedings.
+- (8) The Minister must designate one of the non-executive member to be the Chairperson of the Board. - (9) The Board must- - (a) guide the strategic development of the Regulator; - (b) oversee and ensure the effective and efficient use of the Regulator's resources; - (c) ensure that the Regulator is in compliance with all its legal requirements and its reporting and financial accountability obligations; - (d) approve and monitor compliance with the procedures for the consideration of regulatory matters by the Executive Regulatory Panel; - (e) appoint and oversee the performance in office of the Chief Executive Officer 10 and each Executive Officer; and - (f) provide advice to the Chief Executive Officer, upon request in terms of section 35(1)(c) or (d), on any matter concerning the functioning of the Regulator. - (10) The Board- - (a) must not interfere in the decisions of the Executive Regulatory Panel in the 15 performance of its regulatory functions; - (b) may refer to the Minister any matter concerning the functioning of the Regulator; and - (c) is the Accounting Authority of the Regulator, in terms of the Public Finance Management Act, 1999 (Act No. 1 of 1999). - (11) The Chief Executive Officer is an ex officio member of the Board, who has a vote in any decision by the Board or a Board committee relating to the appointment, performance evaluation and dismissal of Executive Officers, but may not otherwise vote in Board or Board committee meetings. - (12) The Board must meet at least once every three months, at a place and time 25 determined by the Chairperson. - (13) The quorum for any meeting of the Board is a majority of non-executive members of the Board. - (14) Proceedings of the Board and any decisions taken by a majority of the members present and entitled to participate in those decisions, are valid despite the fact that- 30 - (a) there may have been a vacancy in the Board at the time; - (b) a member of the Board failed to disclose an interest as required by section 32(3); or - (c) a member of the Board, who had an interest contemplated in section 32(3), attended those proceedings, participated in them in any way, or directly or 35 indirectly influenced those proceedings.

-29. Qualifications for Board membership
+Qualifications for Board membership